brunorwx/clean-architecture/README.md

 5) Module wiring

-- Create a feature module `src/users/users.module.ts` and import the `UserRepositoryModule` (which provides the `USER_REPOSITORY` token) and declare controllers and use-case providers there.
+-- Create a feature module `src/users/users.module.ts` and import the `UserRepositoryModule` (which provides the `IUserRepository` token) and declare controllers and use-case providers there.

 6) Tests